freignat91/mlearning/README.md

 # Install and build

-This project use a server written in Go and an Angular 4 client.
+This project uses a server written in Go and an Angular 4 client.

-Pre-requisite are:
+Pre-requisites are:
 - golang 1.8 installed (with golint, to install golint: `go get -u github.com/golang/lint/golint`)
 - git installed
 - make

 To install and build:

-- clone the git project: https://github.com/freignat91/mlearning on your $GOPATH and execute these commandes:
+- clone the git project: https://github.com/freignat91/mlearning on your $GOPATH and execute these commands:
   - cd $GOPATH/src/github.com/freignat91 (create it)
   - git clone git://github.com/freignat91/mlearning
 - build the project, executing this commands: